Jacobheyman702/Movie-data-analysis/README.md

 ## Overview

 Using data from IMDB, we investigated trends in films the past 10 years in order to best reccomend to Microsoft what strategies to employ to launch their new video and content creation division.
 We analyized various metrics of a film's success including, gross revenues, net profit and return on investment (percentage gross) against a variety of factors such as genre, rating, runtime, and production budget.
-Our findings indicate that Microsoft should focus on producing new films with conservative budgets with an emphasis on (XXXXXXXX) genres.
+Our findings indicate that Microsoft should focus on producing new films with conservative budgets with an emphasis on certain genres.
 In addition, Microsoft should not be concerned with high-profile principle cast and crew, nor should they be overly concerned with runtime, performance internationally or movie-goer reviews as our data suggests that these factors are not correlated with a film's financial success.

 ## Business Problem